linuxaustralia/constitution_and_policies/code_of_conduct.md

 -----
 Be excellent to each other.

-Linux Australia aims to provide fun, welcoming and professional environments so that diverse groups of people - regardless of age, race, gender identity or expression, background, disability, appearance, sexuality, walk of life, or religion - can get together to learn from and be inspired by each other about all things Free and Open Source.
+All Linux Australia events are intended to be environments where delegates can get together to learn from and be inspired by each other about all things Free and Open Source.
+Linux Australia aims to foster an atmosphere of trust, openness, candour and safety where all delegates respect the diversity of each other’s talents, abilities and experiences and value the input of others.

 Linux Australia is committed to the ideals expressed in our Values Statement [http://linux.org.au/values] and ask all our members, speakers, volunteers,